Sammy-Genius/monostyle/README.md

 # this-is-fashion
-a fashion UI project with React, GSAP and Tailwind.css
+A modern UI project to try my hands on web animations with GSAP and Framer motion.
+Built with React + Tailwind.css